- New rollocking single ‘Let it Rain’ has hit radio and is grabbing great reviews

-Acclaim for previous releases include 4* from Rolling Stone for The Girl Who Laughed Too Much scored 4* in Rolling Stone, while follow-up ‘Overboard’ topped that throughout Europe.
-Radio hits include ‘Don’t Feel So Sad’ and ‘Gone Gone Gone’, and shows from the large (Amsterdam’s Melkweg, Saarbrucken Castle), to the small (and superbly elegant Café Vinyl, Germany), to the venues less travelled (KAMA, Kampot, Cambodia).
+Previous Rich Webb release The Girl Who Laughed Too Much scored 4* in Rolling Stone, while follow-up Overboard topped that throughout Europe.
+The band has delivered roaring shows from the large (Amsterdam’s Melkweg and Germany’s Saarbrucken Castle), to the small (and superbly elegant Café Vinyl, Germany), to the venues less travelled (KAMA, Kampot, Cambodia).

-You may have seen him recently in Germany, France, Switzerland, Austria, the UK, Australia, the Netherlands or Cambodia, and I doubt you would forget it if you had.
+You may have seen them recently in Germany, France, Switzerland, Austria, the UK, Australia, the Netherlands or Cambodia, and I doubt you would forget it if you had.